 Finding the right investment property in the UK is much like finding the right property anywhere in Australia or around the globe.
 This section will give you some tips on how to find the right investment property in the UK.

 Once you have identified a property that you're interested in purchasing, travel to the UK and inspect it.
 Photos can be misleading and can make rooms appear larger than what they are.
 In addition, you can never be sure of the area the property's in until you visit it yourself.
 Failing to look into all avenues might result in you purchasing a property which isn't attractive to renters and may affect the return that you receive.

 2. Look into demographics

 Pulling off a successful investment strategy in the UK will rely on a number of predictions.
-Namely that the Australian dollar will eventually become weaker once again, the British Pound Sterling will lift in value and that UK property values will increase.
+Namely that the Australian dollar will eventually become weaker once again, the British pound will lift in value and UK property values will increase.

-If you have no idea about if this will occur or not, then it's crucial that you conduct thorough research of trusted sources and consult the right professionals before buying an investment property in the UK.
+If you have no idea whether this will occur, then it's crucial that you conduct thorough research of trusted sources and consult the right professionals before buying an investment property in the UK.

 Read on below to learn from investment expert Chris Gray

 - Chris Gray is a leading investment property expert.

 - He hosts Your Property Empire on Sky News Business Channel.

 - He is the CEO of Empire, an independent consultancy for investors who want to build their property portfolio.